Updated on March 14, 2023

-“DC Super Friends” #17 (September 2009) features the Super Friends, including Superman, meet President Obama (though unnamed) at the White House, as seen in this post’s featured image.
+“DC Super Friends” #17 (September 2009) features the Super Friends, including Superman, meeting President Obama (though unnamed) at the White House, as seen in this post’s featured image.
 Obama tells Green Lantern (John Stewart) in particular he likes his haircut.
 J. Bone, the cover artist, also drew a drawing of the heroes hanging out with Obama.

-For more details on President Obama meeting comic characters, see my post on Obama in cartoons.
 In real life, Obama’s a comic book fan; he’s even made a few references and jokes about the Man of Steel.

 The bar’s owned by Bibbo Bibbowski, a minor Superman supporting character (and self-proclaimed “Superman’s biggest fan”) who frequently appeared in 90s comics.